sapuchistan/springdemo/README.md

 -Application Properties
 -Log4 Properties
 -Messages.Properties
+-Pageable example
+-Simple error handling

 The Main function is a basic approach to persists Website's info and a simple Rating system.

 The Web site Model is:

 Name
 URL
 Rating
 Country
 Technologies

 You can create, get, update  and add Websites
 You can create, get, update  and add Countrys
 You can create, get, update  and add technologies
 You can create, get, update  and add ratings

+A web site can only have one Country.
+A web site can have many Technologies.
+The website rating is calculate when every new rating was added to the wbe site  using a simple aveage formula rounding to nearest int.